dariotrinchero/tracer/README.md

 - STL mesh loading (see `src/mesh.h`)
 - from-scratch PPM image loading (see `src/image.h`)
 - more documentation; cleaner, more generic APIs

+## Disclaimers

+None of the models in `models` or the images in `images` are included under the license of this repository.
+I do not claim ownership for any of these; they serve only as test cases for the renderer.